the-turing-way/reproducible-project-template/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-6-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-*A The Turing Way inspired project to enable reproducibility in data science.*
+*This is a template for setting-up a research or data science project online, such as on GitHub.*

 ## About this Repository

-This is a template for setting-up a research or data science project online, such as on GitHub.
+This repository operationalises The Turing Way recommendations for structring project repository to support reproducibility in data science projects.
 This repository includes files and directories recommended for enabling reproducibility and collaboration in a project, as well as sharing of research objects.

 This repository follows the recommendations and guidance provided in *[The Turing Way](https://the-turing-way.netlify.app/welcome)* handbook to data science.